alkokovad/TMService/README.md

 just like us, like a city center, roads, residential areas.

-### "And you that will be usefull?" - It might be.
+### "And you think that will be usefull?" - It might be.

 :anger:___"Oh, the road here would not interfere with us, otherwise the whole area leaves